 - Cancel un-needed services: Another thing you can do is check to make sure you’re not doubling up on any services.
 When we were cutting back a while ago we realized that we were paying for both Netflix streaming and Amazon Prime – which has a good video streaming option.
 We realized most of the same TV shows and movies were available on both sources, so we canceled Netflix – saving us $7.99/month.

 - Cut the cord: If you’re a bit more ambitious and aren’t very particular about receiving certain channels or waiting to see content the night it airs, you might want to make this the year that you cut the cord.
 Cancel your cable or satellite TV packages and move to something more affordable.
-Instead of paying for a TV package you can use free video streaming services like Hulu, shows streamed by the networks, and more.
-Use a software like Playon to stream the shows directly to your TV using an existing gaming console like the Xbox 360 or Playstation 3, or a cheap device like the Roku or Boxee.
+Instead of paying for a TV package you can use free or low cost video streaming services like Hulu or Philo, shows streamed by the networks, and more.
+Use a software like Playon to stream the shows directly to your TV using an existing gaming console like the Xbox One or Playstation 4, or a cheap device like the Fire TV or Roku.
 The options are pretty numerous, and we’ve used options like this in the past to get most of our TV entertainment.
 Check out the related content below for a couple of exhaustive posts on how to set this up.

 - Use cheap movie rental alternatives: Don’t really watch TV or movies too much – and a monthly Netflix or Amazon subscription doesn’t make sense for you?
 Use a cheap rental alternative like Redbox, where you can rent a new release movie for a dollar.
 You can often find coupon codes to get free rentals every now and then.
 If you rent infrequently enough for it to matter, use cheap pay per view video options on Itunes, Amazon and Xbox to rent movies without leaving the comfort of your home.
 Amazon often gives away free credits on social media for their MP3 and Video stores, so follow them on Twitter and Facebook to get deals!